Enterprise IT Governance Policy

 - The enterprise IT governing body shall have representation from each campus’ Provost, Student Services, Research, and Administration & Finance offices.

-- Each campus CIO shall serve ex officio to advise and inform the governing body.
+- Each campus CIO shall advise and inform the governing body.

 - The enterprise IT governing body shall meet at least semi-annually.